-The first ingredient in this dog food is organic turkey.
-Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1
+The first ingredient in this dog food is organic chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 The second ingredient is organic chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The fourth ingredient is organic chicken liver.
+The third ingredient is organic chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fifth ingredient is organic spinach.
+The fourth ingredient is organic spinach.
 Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score2 of 91.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.